-Therefore, within the limitations and requirements explained herein and contained in the Regulatory Conditions, the Commission finds it appropriate to grant authority for BHIFT (via its sole owner Holdings) to pledge assets and secure indebtedness in order to finance the purchase of the assets, and such financing is approved pursuant to N.C.G.S. §§ 62-160 and 62-161.
+Therefore, within the limitations and requirements explained herein and contained in the Regulatory Conditions, the Commission finds it appropriate to grant authority for BHIFT (via its sole owner Holdings) to pledge assets and secure indebtedness in order to finance the purchase of the assets, and such financing is approved pursuant to NCGS §§ 62-160 and -161.

-The evidence supporting these findings of fact is found in the Application; the testimony of Applicants' witnesses Paul and Roberts; the testimony of Public Staff witnesses Boswell, Rajeev, and Hinton; the testimony of Village witnesses Gardner and Lloyd; and the record as a whole.
+The evidence supporting these findings of fact is contained throughout the record in this docket, including the Application, the testimony of Applicants' witnesses Paul and Roberts, the testimony of Public Staff witnesses Boswell,

+Rajeev, and Hinton, the testimony of Village witnesses Gardner and Lloyd, and the record as a whole.